Prasophyllum: Ecology

 Prasophyllum species are mycotrophic, requiring symbiotic fungi for seed germination.
 The main fungus is Ceratobasidium cornigerum.

 Many Western Australian species only flower after summer fires and in other years only produce leaves.
 Most flowers are strongly scented, produce nectar and are pollinated by insects but a few appear able to self-pollinated if not visited.
 They often have flowers similar to grass trees in the genus Xanthorrhoea, flower under similar conditions and are visited by a similar range of insects, suggesting that they mimic grass tree flowers.

 Species

-As at October 2017, about 140 species are recognised by the World Checklist of Selected Plant Families.
+As at October 2025, about 148 species are recognised by the Plants of the World Online.
 Eight species described in 2017 are not included on the Checklist yet but are included in the International Plant Names Index.
 They are P. crassum, P. nitidum, P. roseum, P. rousei, P. stygium, P. sylvicola, P. spadiceum and P. tortilis.